ibm-cloud-docs/power-iaas/cloud-regions.md

 [^6]: For more information about the IBM Cloud regions that support VPC, see [Creating a VPC in a different region](/docs/vpc?topic=vpc-creating-a-vpc-in-a-different-region&interface=cli){: external}.
 [^9]: IBM Cloud for government.
 [Learn more](https://www.ibm.com/cloud/government){: external}.
 [^9a]: IBM Cloud for government.
 [Learn more](https://www.ibm.com/cloud/government){: external}.
+[^x]: IBM Cloud maps the VPC zone names by account and uses the universal zone names.
+For more information about the zone mapping by account, see [Zone mapping per account](https://cloud.ibm.com/docs/overview?topic=overview-locations&locale=en#zone-mapping){: external} and the tip after the table.

 | Location  | VPC region[^7] | {{site.data.keyword.powerSys_notm}} region | VPC zone                        | {{site.data.keyword.powerSys_notm}} zone | Classic infrastructure[^3]         |
 | --------- | -------------- | ------------------------------------------ | ------------------------------- | ---------------------------------------- | ---------------------------------- |